ipbc-dev/bittube-wallet-gui/README.md

 <img src="https://translate.getbittube.org/widgets/bittube/-/gui-wallet/horizontal-auto.svg" alt="Translation status" />
 </a>

-## Installing the Monero GUI from a package
+## Installing the BitTube GUI from a package

 Packages are available for